rsepulveda2/rsa-form/README.md

 	$(FORMSELECTOR).jCryption( {getKeysURL:"/rsakey", dontEncryptSelector:'[name="authenticity_token"]'});

-I found another workaround for this issue that can be used until I can get an official version of jCryption with the needed changes.
+I found another workaround this issue until I can get an official version of jCryption with my needed changes.

 (http://stackoverflow.com/questions/1201901/rails-invalid-authenticity-token-after-deploy)

 You can turn off checking for the "authenticity_token" on your whole app by adding this to config/environment.rb config.action_controller.allow_forgery_protection = false

 You can turn it off a single controller using skip_before_filter :verify_authenticity_token

 or turn it on
 protect_from_forgery :except => :index